-The Governing body is responsible for overseeing, reviewing, and organising the revision of the sex and relationship education policy and curriculum.
+The Governing body is responsible for overseeing, reviewing, and organising the revision of the RSHE policy and curriculum.

 Ofsted is required to evaluate and report personal development, behaviour and welfare as well as spiritual, moral, social and cultural development (SMSC) of pupils.
 This may include evaluating and commenting on the school's relationship and sex education policy, curriculum, staff development, and quality of provision.